Christel Takigawa: Biography

 Takigawa gave a presentation to the International Olympic Committee (IOC) in Buenos Aires in 2013, in English and in French, inviting the IOC to hold the Summer Olympic Games in Tokyo.

 Takigawa announced on 7 August 2019, that she had married Shinjirō Koizumi, the second son of former Prime Minister Junichirō Koizumi.
 She gave birth to a son on 17 January 2020.
+She gave birth to a daughter on 20 November 2023.